Choose the right platform and best branching strategy in an unbiased way.

 With Git platforms offered on the cloud, it is now easier than ever to create code repositories on a platform that you prefer.

-Most popular platforms like Bitbucket, GitLab, GitHub, Azure DevOps, offer a free tier that is suitable to host open-source projects.
+Most popular platforms like Bitbucket, GitLab, GitHub, and Azure DevOps offer a free tier suitable to host open-source projects.
 Enterprise tiers are available for dedicated space for controlling employee and vendor access or advanced automation and reporting.

-There are several popular branching strategies that you can adopt, the most popular are git-flow (a.k.a. long-lived feature branches) and trunk-based development.
+There are several popular branching strategies that you can adopt, two of the most popular being git-flow (a.k.a. long-lived feature branches) and trunk-based development.

 Below, we compare git-flow vs. trunk-based noting key considerations for each.